 Lead Researcher Dr. Abhishek Mohan of the Old Dominion University in Norfolk, Virginia, United States informed the Journal of Caffeine Research of his findings that caffeine in coffee can half the levels of a protein that is thought to be the cause of Alzheimer’s.

-Beta amyloid the protein that is strongly implicated to Alzheimer’s disease is believed to leave sticky protein fragments in the brain.
+Beta amyloid the protein that is strongly implicated in Alzheimer’s disease is believed to leave sticky protein fragments in the brain.

 These fragments begin destroying the neuronal junction (impulses between two nerve cells (neurons)) before it clumps into plaques going on to disrupt and destroy the nerve cells.

 There are a limited number of drugs that are used to treat the disease, however, the drugs used are limited to treating the symptoms of the disease rather than tackling the root of a disease that goes on to cause utter devastation in the life of the sufferer, eventually stripping them of any and all dignity as the disease gets worse.